-BtVs created by Joss Whedon and Mutant Enemy.
-Star Trek:TNG springs from the mind of Gene Roddenberry and Paramount.
+BtVS by Whedon and Mutant Enemy.
+Star Trek:TNG by Roddenberry and Paramount.
 Happily taking advantage of a Joyce/Mystery Guest FFA-Pairing ;)

 Big shout-out to Bureau 13 here, though it's reversed in a different way :)